 28. And the rest of the people, the priests, the Levites, the gatekeepers, the singers, the Nethinim, and all who had separated themselves from the peoples of the lands to the law of God, their wives, their sons, and their daughters, everyone who had knowledge and understanding,

-29.joined with their brethren, their nobles, and entered into a curse and an oath to walk in the law of God, which was given by the hand of Moses, the servant of God, and to observe and to do all the commandments of the Lord our Lord, and His judgments and His statutes,
+29.joined with their brothers, their nobles and entered into a curse and an oath, to walk in the law of God which was given by the hand of Moses the servant of God, and to observe and to do all the commandments of Jehovah our Lord and His judgments and His statutes,

 30.and that we would not give our daughters to the peoples of the land nor take their daughters for our sons,

-31.and as for the peoples of the land who bring in wares or any grain to sell on the Sabbath day, that we would not buy from them on the Sabbath or on a holy day, and that we would forego our crops in the seventh year, and the burden of every hand.
+31.and as for the peoples of the land who bring in wares or any grain to sell on the Sabbath day, that we would not buy from them on the Sabbath or on a holy day, and that we would forego our crops in the seventh year, and the exaction of every debt.

-32. Also, we put ordinances on ourselves, for each of us to give yearly a third of a shekel for the service of the house of our God:
+32. We also established for ourselves commandments: to charge ourselves a third of a shekel yearly for the service of the house of our God,

-33.for the bread, the continual grain offering and the continual burnt offering of the Sabbaths, the new moons, for the appointed times, also for the holy things, and for the sin offerings, to make atonement for Israel, and for all the work of the house of God;
+33.for the rows of bread, and the continual grain offering, and the continual burnt offering, the Sabbaths, the new moons, for the appointed times, and for the holy portions, and for the sin offerings to make atonement for Israel, and all the work of the house of our God

-34.and we cast lots for the wood offering among the priests, the Levites, and the people, to bring it to the house of our God, according to the houses of our fathers, at the times appointed year by year, to burn on the altar of Jehovah our God, as it was written in the law;
+34.(we also cast lots for the wood offering among the priests, the Levites, and the people, to bring it to the house of our God, according to the house of our fathers, at the times appointed year by year, to burn on the altar of Jehovah our God, as it is written in the law);

 35.and to bring the firstfruits of our ground, and the firstfruits of all fruit from every tree year by year to the house of the Lord;

-36.and that the firstborn of our sons, and our livestock (as was written in the law), and the firstborn of our herds and flocks would be brought to the house of our God to the priests who minister in the house of God;
+36.and to bring the firstborn of our sons and our livestock (as is written in the law), even the firstborn of our herds and flocks, to the house of our God to the priests who minister in the house of our God;

-37.and that we would bring the firstfruits of our dough, and our exsect offerings from the fruit of every tree, the new wine, and the fresh oil, for the priests to the chambers of the house of our God, and the tithe of our ground to the Levites, that they, the Levites, collect the tithes in all the cities where we labor.
+37.and that we would bring the firstfruits of our dough, even our exsect offerings, also of the fruit of every tree, new wine, and fresh oil to the priests for the chambers of the house of our God, and to the Levites the tithe of our ground, that they, the Levites, might collect the tithes in all the cities where we labor.

-38. And the priest, the son of Aaron, shall be with the Levites when the Levites collect the tithe, and the Levites shall bring the tithe of the tithe up to the house of our God, to the chambers of the treasure-house.
+38. And the priest, the son of Aaron, shall be with the Levites when the Levites render the tithe, when the Levites bring the tithe of the tithe up to the house of our God, to the chambers of the treasure-house.

-39. For the children of Israel and the sons of Levi shall bring up the offering of grain, the new wine, and the fresh oil to the chambers, for there are the vessels of the sanctuary, and the priests who minister, and the gatekeepers, and the singers.
-Thus, we will not neglect the house of our God.
+39. For the children of Israel and the sons of Levi shall bring up the exsect offering of grain, the new wine, and the fresh oil to the chambers.
+And the accoutrements of the sanctuary are there, with the priests who minister, and the gatekeepers, and the singers.
+And so, we will not neglect the house of our God.

 Nehemiah 11